AeroLeads people directory · profile

 Responsible for the health, welfare, and deployment of thirty-one personnel within 72 hours of notification by land, sea, or air to anywhere in the world.
 Lead and control personnel during military operations.
 Coach, teach, and mentor personnel to assume increasing levels of responsibility. Vetted, selected, and trained an Iraqi security force to assume responsibility for the inactive Tawaitha Nuclear Research facility in Tawaitha, Iraq.
 The training of this security force enabled the unit to return to the United States ahead of schedule. Resourced and planned the restoration of essential services for Tawaitha, Iraq, after major combat operations ended in Operation Iraqi Freedom I. The restoration of services provided a sense of normalcy for the residents of Tawaitha.

-Kevin Caesar Education Details
+Kevin Caesar education

-Frequently Asked Questions about Kevin Caesar
+Frequently asked questions about Kevin Caesar

 What company does Kevin Caesar work for?

-Kevin Caesar works for The Joint Staff
+Kevin Caesar works for The Joint Staff.

 What schools did Kevin Caesar attend?